harlamism/IdaClu/README.md

 - folder labels with hierarchy
 - button to clear all labels at once

-Feel free to come up with your own ideas/proposals.
+Feel free to come up with your ideas/proposals.
-They will be carefully considered and their implementation are highly likely to be included in upcoming plugin releases.
+They will be carefully considered and their implementation is highly likely to be included in upcoming plugin releases.

 ## Known bugs